-System failure, information leakage and the cost of maintaining sufficient cybersecurity could adversely affect the Nomura Group's business

-The Nomura Group's businesses rely on secure processing, storage, transmission and reception of personal, confidential and proprietary information on its systems.
-The Nomura Group has been in the past and may again become the target of attempted unauthorised access, computer viruses or malware, and other cyber-attacks designed to access and obtain information on its systems or to disrupt and cause other damage to its services.
-For example, in June 2018, one of the Nomura Group's foreign subsidiaries experienced a spear phishing incident that resulted in the unauthorised access to the firm's desktop network, requiring the Nomura Group to immediately launch an internal investigation to assess and remediate the incident, notify the appropriate authorities of its occurrence and communicate with clients and other individuals whose data may have been impacted.
-In response to the COVID-19 pandemic, many of the Nomura Group's employees now work remotely using networking or other technologies, and these technologies have become even more critical to its business.
+System failure, information leakage and the cost of maintaining sufficient cybersecurity could adversely affect the Nomura Group's business, financial condition and results of operations become the target of attempted unauthorised access, computer viruses or malware, and other cyber-attacks designed to access and obtain information on its systems or to disrupt and cause other damage to its services.
+In recent years, many of the Nomura Group's employees increasingly work remotely using networking or other technologies, and these technologies have become even more critical to its business.
 The implementation of remote work arrangements may also increase the possibility that the Nomura Group will be subject to cyber-attacks and other information security breaches.
 Although these threats may originate from human error or technological failure, they may also originate from the malice or fraud of internal parties, such as employees, or third parties, including foreign non-state actors and extremist parties.
 Additionally, the Nomura Group could also be adversely impacted if any of the third-party vendors, exchanges, clearing houses or other financial institutions to whom the Nomura Group is interconnected are subject to cyber-attacks or other informational security breaches.
 Such events could cause interruptions to the Nomura Group's systems, reputational damage, client dissatisfaction, legal liability, enforcement actions or additional costs, any and all of which could adversely affect its financial condition and operations.